pynvme/pynvme/doc/install.rst

 Prerequisites
 -------------

-Then, we need to fetch all required dependencies source code and packages.
+Then, we need to fetch all required dependencies.

 .. code-block:: shell